GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 - Non-Polyp (728 videos, 109,554 frames)

 The annotation is in `./data/DATASET/classification.txt`.
-In the text file, each row represents a image and its class of pathological diagnosis.
+In the text file, each row represents an image and its class of pathological diagnosis.
 Here are an example:

     image_dir_00001.jpg	low_grade_adenoma